zmike/zmike.github.io/_posts/2022-09-16-meatballs.md

 And that's great, isn't it?
 Yeah?
 Oh, okay, so we're done?
 Yeah, no, that's great, that's really great.
 I'm glad we could come to an understanding.
 No, no, it was no trouble.
 No, I don't think we'll need to do this again, either.
 Learned a lot today.
 Just learning all around.

+## Results
+Well, we made it through that—not like there was anything special or unusual happening today, just an ordinary turn of phrase—and everything's fine.